 After graduating and relocating to San Francisco together, Anthony was ready to propose.
 “Despite all the changes that a move across the country brings – in addition to the demanding schedules of our new hectic jobs – the one constant was our love and support for one another,” he affirms.
 Armed with the blessings of her parents, Anthony consulted with his future mother-in-law before designing a striking engagement ring to present to his beloved.
 Following a hike down to a beach that offers a picturesque view of their new city, he proposed.
 “It was perfect,” shares Kristin.

-When planning their nuptials, the couple chose to host their celebration in Santa Monica – where they had their first date.
+When planning their wedding day, the couple chose to host their celebration in Santa Monica – where they had their first date.
 After enjoying six months of engagement bliss, the pair hired a celebrity event designer to coordinate the details of their affair.
 “It was difficult for Anthony to be as involved as he would have liked due to his schedule,” confirms Kristin, “but that’s where our amazing wedding planner Tessa Brand of Tessa Lyn Events became an absolute blessing!”

 Though they do not attend church regularly, it was important to the bride and groom that they exchange vows in a house of worship.
 “We wanted to follow certain rites of the marital ceremony that have become sacred and special throughout the time-honored traditions of generations of marriages before us,” explains the bride.
 She was resplendent in a gorgeous strapless gown featuring a low back and oversized bow – worn with a sheer top throughout the proceedings – as she made her way towards her groom.